stoand/df_forum/design/forum_minimal.md

     Do this by sending multiple QueryResults at once - concat outputs then use inspect batch
 * TODO: replace unwrap and expect with error handling
+* TODO: security risk
+    an attacker can just connect to another port and hijack the session running there a security token is needed

 * Cranelift -- deleting is bugged when switching sessions